jy-tan/website/content/posts/ai-reasoning.md

 toc: true
 ---

 As Large Language Models (LLMs) gain mass adoption and excitement, there is no shortage of benchmarks within the LLM community; benchmarks like HellaSwag tests for commonsense inference via sentence completion, while TruthfulQA seeks to measure a model's tendency to reproduce common falsehoods.
-Evaluating the core task of natural language generation (NLG) in dialogue systems like ADEM, RUBER, and BERTScore try to capture the appropriateness of responses in mimicking the scoring patterns of human annotators<cite>[^1]</cite>.
+On the other hand, natural language generation (NLG) evaluation metrics for dialogue systems like ADEM, RUBER, and BERTScore try to capture the appropriateness of responses in mimicking the scoring patterns of human annotators<cite>[^1]</cite>.

 [^1]: Tianyu Zhao, Divesh Lala, and Tatsuya Kawahara.
 2020.
 Designing Precise and Robust Dialogue Response Evaluators.
 In *Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics*, pages 26–33, Online.
 Association for Computational Linguistics.

-But as we march towards greater dependence on the reasoning ability of LLMs, how can we get a sense of how LLMs "think"?
-Where steerability is concerned (users or developers may desire to add in custom handling logic and instructions), how can ensure that these models continue to follow and reason from these instructions towards a desirable output?
+But as we rely further on (and reap the benefits of) LLMs' reasoning abilities in AI systems and products, how can we still grasp a sense of how LLMs "think"?
+Where steerability is concerned --- users or developers may desire to add in custom handling logic and instructions --- how can ensure that these models continue to follow and reason from these instructions towards a desirable output?
 There is a sense that verifying the instruction-following thought patterns of these dialogue generations seems to go beyond word overlaps, sentence embeddings, and task-specific benchmarks.

 Let's think beyond LLMs and instead reframe evaluations on an AI system (or agent) level, and examine from first principles on what such a system should and should not do.